-A 'Mineral Reserve' is the economically mineable part of a Measured and/or Indicated Mineral Resource.
-It includes diluting materials and allowances for losses, which may occur when the material is mined.
-Appropriate assessments, which may include feasibility studies, have been carried out, and include consideration of and modification by, realistically assumed mining, metallurgical, economic, marketing, legal, environmental, social and governmental factors.
-These assessments demonstrate at the time of reporting that extraction could reasonably be justified.
+29 A Mineral Reserve is the economically mineable part of a Measured and/or Indicated Mineral Resource.

+It includes diluting materials and allowances for losses, which may occur when the material is mined or extracted and is defined by studies at Pre-Feasibility or Feasibility level as appropriate that include application of Modifying Factors.

+Such studies demonstrate that, at the time of reporting, extraction could reasonably be justified.

+The reference point at which Reserves are defined, usually the point where the ore is delivered to the processing plant, must be stated.
+It is important that, in all situations where the reference point is different, such as for a saleable product, a clarifying statement is included to ensure that the reader is fully informed as to what is being reported.
 Mineral Reserves are sub-divided in order of increasing confidence into Probable Mineral Reserves and Proved Mineral Reserves.